panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 // 'black' '#000000'
 ```

 `colorsHexMap` is iterable.
-You can use it anywhere where an iterable is accepted: `for()` loops, spread operator `[...map]`.
+You can use it anywhere an iterable is accepted: `for()` loops, spread operator `[...map]`.

 The map provides additional methods that return an iterable: `map.keys()` to iterate over keys and `map.values()` over values.

 ## 4. Map's size

-Another issue with the plain object is that you easily determine the number of properties that it holds:
+Another issue with the plain object is that you cannot easily determine the number of properties that it holds:

 ```javascript
 const exams = {